 A typical engagement follows these steps: (1) Initial consultation to understand the purpose, ownership interest, and valuation date; (2) Issuance of a written engagement letter outlining scope, fees, and deliverables; (3) Collection of financial and operational documents; (4) Management interview and site visit (if applicable); (5) Economic, industry, and company analysis; (6) Normalisation of financial statements; (7) Application of appropriate valuation approaches and methods; (8) Reconciliation of value indications; (9) Drafting the valuation report; (10) Client review and delivery of the final signed report.

 An engagement letter is a formal contract between the valuation firm and the client that establishes the terms of the engagement.
-It specifies the purpose of the valuation, the ownership interest being valued, the valuation date, the standard of value (e.g., fair market value), the scope of work, the applicable professional standards (USPAP, APES 225), the type of report to be delivered, the timeline, and the fee structure.
-It protects both parties and ensures there is no ambiguity about the engagement's parameters.
+It specifies the purpose of the valuation, the ownership interest being valued, the valuation date, the standard of value (e.g., market value, or fair value under AASB 13), the scope of work, the applicable professional standards (APES 225 and the International Valuation Standards (IVS)), the type of report to be delivered, the timeline, and the fee structure.
+APES 225 requires written terms of engagement to be agreed before any valuation work commences.
+The engagement letter protects both parties and ensures there is no ambiguity about the engagement's parameters.

 10